martyav/xcode-themes/Readme.md

 * Sidewalk Chalk

   ![SidewalkChalk][image-27]

+* Softserve Twilight: A dark theme with pastel text and cursive keywords.
+Inspired by Matt MacFarland's article, <a href = "https://medium.com/@docodemore/an-alternative-to-operator-mono-font-6e5d040e1c7e">"An Alternative to Operator Mono Font"</a>.
+By [martyav][24].

+  ![SoftserveTwilight][image-37]

 * Solarized Dark and Light: Both themes are based off the amazing work for the original [Solarized theme][12].
 Github user [varikin][13] took the Solarized palette and made the [Solarize Dark theme][14] for Xcode 4.
 I forked his repository and added the Solarize Light theme as well.
 I'm including both in this repository, but both have been pushed back upstream to his repo.